 The Apple M1 is also available in two flavours: one with 7 graphics cores, and another with 8.
 While the GPU performance has impressed in benchmark tests, it’s still considered to offer an entry-level performance, especially when compared to the rumoured M1X chip which reportedly has up to a whopping 32 graphics cores.

 Since the M1 chip uses Arm architecture instead of the more traditional Intel x86, it’s not really possible to compare its specs to laptop and desktop processors developed by AMD and Intel.

 This is a difficult comparison, since the M1 is just one chip, while Intel has an entire range of processors for various machines from low-powered laptops to monstrously powerful gaming rigs.

 For this reason, it would be unfair to compare the M1 chip to the likes of the Intel Core i9-11900K, but it makes complete sense to compare to Intel’s 11th generation (Tiger Lake) laptop processors.
 Below, you can see how the M1 chip outperformed both the Intel Core i7-1165G7 and Ryzen 7 4800U laptop processors in the multi-core Geekbench 5 benchmark test.

 It’s important to remember this is just one benchmark test and so isn’t necessarily a good representative of the overall performance, but it’s still a useful snapshot to see how powerful Apple M1 is compared to the competition.

-Of course, the M1 is currently only in productivity-focused laptops, so AMD and Intel still provide better options for high-end machines for content creation and gaming.
+Of course, the M1 is currently only in productivity-focused Macs, so AMD and Intel still provide better options for high-end machines for content creation and gaming.
 But in terms of the ultrabook market, there’s no doubt that M1 Macs are the most powerful machines available right now.

 Should you buy an M1 Mac?